ircv3/ircv3-specifications/extensions/sts.md

 ### Relationship with STARTTLS

-STARTTLS is a mechanism for upgrading a connection which has started out as a insecure connection to a secure connection without reconnecting to a different port.
+STARTTLS is a mechanism for upgrading a connection which has started out as an insecure connection to a secure connection without reconnecting to a different port.
 This means a server can offer both insecure and secure connections on the same port for compatible clients at the cost of more complex implementations in both clients and servers.

 In practice, switching protocols in the middle of the stream has proven to be complicated enough that only a small number of clients bothered implementing STARTTLS.

-STS expects that servers instead offer a port that directly services secure connections and it is incompatible with servers that offer secure connections only via STARTTLS on a insecure port.
+STS expects that servers instead offer a port that directly services secure connections and it is incompatible with servers that offer secure connections only via STARTTLS on an insecure port.

 ### Relationship with the `tls` capability